rthompson17/catcall-karma/README.md

 ![CK_win](https://user-images.githubusercontent.com/2974287/160071011-c1b06d37-f983-40a3-ab18-efb1a80fe324.jpeg)

 A player wins the game if they reach the subway, which is located at a specific pixel location on the game board, before the timer reaches zero.
 A player loses the game if their mental health status reaches zero, or if the counter reaches zero before they reach the subway on the game board.

+## Technologies Used
+Catcall Karma was programmed using HTML, CSS and JavaScript.

+## Next Steps
+- Animated player and catcallers
+- Camera movement and zoom to follow the player
+- Choice of player outfit before the game starts
+- Choice of weapon for the player
+- Snazzier CSS overall
+- Mobile friendly version
+- Text-to-speech responses to catcallers from player input
+- More catcall variety, harder levels and paths of travel
+- Bigger explosions!

 ### Attribution:
 https://www.freepik.com/vectors/north-america">North america vector created by freepik - www.freepik.com